 This lesson explores the Virtual Private Network and how it's different from standard networks, how it works, how to secure it, and how to set up your own.
 You can share files with family across the miles by allowing them to connect remotely to your designated shared folders.
 You can share music files, family pictures, and anything else you choose to give them access to.

 Now that you know what's out there, how can you possibly keep on top of security issues?
 There's so much information out there, how will you know what applies to you?
-You will learn about emerging security technology that will help managing and securing your network easier.
+You will learn about emerging security technology that will help make managing and securing your network easier.
 Finally, you can test yourself against the first security assessment to see how well you've secured your own PC or network.